Contract Updatability

 - This could change the meaning of the already stored values of those enum types.

-Contract Fields
+Contract fields

 When a contract is deployed, the fields of the contract are stored in an account's contract storage.
-Changing the fields of a contract only changes the way the program treats the data, but does not change the already stored data itself, which could potentially result in runtime inconsistencies as mentioned in the previous section.
+Changing the fields of a contract only changes the way the program treats the data, but does not change the already-stored data itself, which could potentially result in runtime inconsistencies as mentioned in the previous section.

-Nested Declarations
+Nested declarations

 Contracts can have nested composite type declarations such as structs, resources, interfaces, and enums.
-When a contract is updated, its nested declarations are checked, because:
+When a contract is updated, its nested declarations are checked because:

 - Any third-party contract can import the types defined in this contract and use them as type annotations.